Skip to content

 merge: enriched # output port to concatenate

-The parser validates the YAML on load.
+The parser validates flow.yaml on load.
 Invalid nodes store errors but do not block parsing of the rest of the graph.
 Edge syntax errors are caught immediately.
-Run rf validate to check a pipeline before execution.